-When you take into account the most crucial gear and estimate its weight, you realize that your backpack should weight around 24 lbs (including sleeping, cooking and camping equipment; plus hydration).
-In addition to that, some would argue that your bag should weigh approximately 20% of your body weight, although they forget to take into account your own body weight and physical capabilities.
+When you carry the most crucial gear for camping, your backpack should weigh around 24 lbs (including sleeping, cooking and camping equipment; plus hydration).
+Another way is to calculate 20% of your body weight – this would be the maximum you may carry.
+Nevertheless, this way, you do not take into account your own body weight and physical capabilities.

 Average Weight Estimation (With 50 Examples)

 To assess the desired weight of your backpack, I will be taking into account the essential gear you shouldn’t handle without.